ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/Milestone-2/router-agent-scripts/README.md

 ## Gemini Router Dataset Script

-This folder holds the Gemini-powered script that synthesizes router-training examples for the CourseGPT-Pro agentic orchestrator.
+This folder holds the Gemini-powered script (built on the Google Gen AI `google-genai` SDK) that synthesizes router-training examples for the CourseGPT-Pro agentic orchestrator.
 Each generated record teaches the router how to dispatch a user request to the appropriate tools:

 - `/math(context)` for symbolic or numeric math reasoning.
 - `/code(context)` for Python-heavy coding steps.